 are consumed with hatred for these people and await the time when they shall rejoice in their pain.

-The freezing harmonies and spiteful vocals tell a tale, written by Varg Vikernes, filled with sorrow and inspired by Norse
+song.
+The freezing harmonies and spiteful vocals tell a tale, written by Varg Vikernes, filled with sorrow and inspired by

-mythology.
-Since he was incarcerated, Darkthrone allowed Varg to contribute lyrics to their album as a means of letting him
+Norse mythology.
+Since he was incarcerated, Darkthrone allowed Varg to contribute lyrics to their album as a means of letting

-in tempo, throughout the whole album.
+changes in tempo, throughout the whole album.
 A slight bit of Hellhammer influence creeps in, briefly.
-Up until this point, their
+Up until this point,

-influences were much less pronounced than on A Blaze in the Northern Sky or Under A Funeral Moon.
-The style
+their influences were much less pronounced than on A Blaze in the Northern Sky or Under A Funeral Moon.

 or feeling here.
 This song creates a lot of tension as the album is heading toward its inevitable end.
 The bitter cold harmonies